neherlab/pangraph/dev/design/merge.md

 Decision: **duplicate path names are a hard error, in both `build` and `merge`.**

-- `build`: after reading the input FASTA records, error if two records share a name.
+- `build`: error if two input FASTA records share a name.
+The check lives in `build()` rather than `build_run()`, so that it applies to every caller of the library entry point and not only to the CLI.
 This makes the existing `--guide-tree` behaviour unconditional and fills the TODO.
 - `merge`: error if a name occurs more than once within either input graph or across the two.
   This is what catches the common mistakes of merging a graph with itself, or re-adding a genome that is already present in the base graph — which would otherwise silently produce two identically named paths and break `export` and `simplify` downstream.

-Error messages should list the offending names, not just the first one.
+Error messages list all offending names, not just the first one.

+The two commands share the primitive, `utils::collections::find_duplicates`, but not the check
+itself: the surrounding messages differ (input FASTA records versus genomes of two graphs, with the merge one hinting at the self-merge mistake), and each is two lines around the shared call.
+Sharing a single `check_unique_names(names, context)` would only trade those two lines for a context parameter threaded through to the message.

 Paths with no name at all are left alone by the duplicate check (multiple unnamed paths are not an error), but `--verify` requires every path to be named, because names are the verification key